Whatever your budget, see the best of London with these essential tips.

 24. Don’t Overcram Your Days In London

-We are all guilty with wanting to cram everything into our trip.
-I know I’ve done this on many trips before and then alway end up dropping things off my list to enjoy my time more.
+We are all guilty of wanting to cram everything into our trip.
+I know I’ve done this on many trips before and then always end up dropping things off my list to enjoy my time more.

 Put 2 to 3 things on your list and then some nice to have just in case you have a bit more time.
 Plus give you time to get lost down some of the pretty London streets or enjoy another holiday drink.